mattiaferrarini/cartabinaria.github.io/content/en/wiki/infrastruttura/configurazioni.md

 ## Teachings (`teachings.json`)

-All teachings (mandatory and optional) for which CSUnibo provides tools are collected in `teachings.json`.
+All teachings (mandatory and optional) for which CartaBinaria provides tools are collected in `teachings.json`.

 ## Degree Courses (`degrees.json`)